bobrik/locker/README.md

 This is lock server for system that need to share and lock common resources across servers with sub-second precision.

-It allows to set wait timeout for lock and max execution time to limit your desire for eternal locking.
+## Features

+* Lock timeouts with millisecond precision:
+    * Timeout to wait for getting lock.
+    * Timeout to keep lock before releae.
+* No polling: one request to acquire, one request to release.
+* Auto-releasing locks on disconnect.
+* Pure node.js.
+Just awesome.

 ## Clients